ufz/ogs/Documentation/ProjectFile/prj/processes/process/THERMO_MECHANICAL_PHASE_FIELD/thermal_parameters/t_residual_thermal_conductivity.md

-Residual thermal conductivity represents the property of left medium in cracked region.
+Residual thermal conductivity represents the property of medium in cracked region.